VaibhavJ97/VaibhavJ97/README.md

 # Hi, I'm Vaibhav

-> Web Developer · Python · Data · GIS · M.Sc.
-Applied Geosciences (KIT)
+> Web Developer · Python · Data · AI Integration

 I work at the intersection of software development, data engineering, and applied geosciences.
 M.Sc. in Applied Geosciences from the Karlsruhe Institute of Technology.
 Currently a Working Student at IONOS SE in Karlsruhe, building responsive web templates in a multi-brand TYPO3 environment and integrating AI tools (Claude, Copilot) with MCP servers.